 By giving students a choice, you’ll improve their attitude approaching the subject.
 This keeps them interested!
 High interest and positive attitudes increase student engagement and have high yield results.

 Engagement is the link to motivation – motivated learners are better learners.
 Motivate your students to interact with the subject by offering a variety of games.

 At the end of the day, I allow my students to pick their game and deck of cards.
 They are eager to pick their partners and get started so they can show off their skills.
 Sometimes, I have a hard time getting them to stop when I ring the bell – it’s a nice problem to have!

 You can click HERE to learn how to schedule your math block and add games to your classroom!

 3. Playing Games in Math Improve Self Efficacy

-Self efficacy is a personal judgement of “how well one can execute courses of action required to deal with prospective situations”.
-In other words – self efficacy is the students attitude towards problem-solving.
+Self-efficacy is a personal judgment of “how well one can execute courses of action required to deal with prospective situations.”
+In other words – self-efficacy is the student’s attitude towards problem-solving.
 When students play involved math games, they have a longer response time.

 This allows them to try different approaches to the problem until they find a solution.
 When elementary math games are self-checking, there is a low-risk involved.
 This builds confidence in students.

 Margaret was a student of mine who lacked self-efficacy in math.
 Her self-esteem was so low that she would cringe at the thought of doing math in school.
 I wanted to help her, so I let her check out some games to take home to play with her parents.

 I instructed her parents to lose every game.
 I explained that they should talk out their problems so that Margaret could see them try.
 They followed through.
 When Margaret won, she was over the moon!